RustFestEU/speakers-guide/6-travel.md

 Note that walking around the street at night is safe, especially in the middle of town where you are going to stay.
 If you feel unsafe in cities, sticking in a group together with a local is still recommendable.
-Feel free to ask team members or local community members if the have time to spend the evening with you.
+Feel free to ask team members or local community members if they have time to spend the evening with you.

 Public transportation is safe and frequently used at night by everyone.
 Berlin